COVID-19 and Children’s Palliative Care

 4. Is it true that children don’t get the coronavirus as easily as adults?

 Available evidence shows that children do not appear to be at higher risk for COVID-19 than adults.
 Adults make up most of the known cases to date.
 However, it needs to be emphasised that the disease poses a far greater health risk to those with compromised immune systems, including cancer patients in treatment.
 Any child with an illness or condition that compromises their immune system should be protected from the virus with extra care and vigilance and only be in contact with those people directly responsible for their care.
+It is important to keep in mind, however, that children may be disproportionately affected by measures taken to control the outbreak, such as school closures and physical distancing measures.
+Special attention needs to be paid to prevent and minimise negative consequences for children as much as possible.

 5. How can we protect children who have serious life-limiting conditions from COVID-19?